VMware Interview Questions and Answers for 2025

 21. What is the Role of the vCenter Server?

-vCenter Server, which is a platform for centralized management, empowers the administrators, to oversee up to multiple ESXi hosts and virtual machines from just one console.
-Additionally, it makes available the functions like DRS, vMotion, and HA etc.
+vCenter Server is a platform for centralized management that empowers administrators to oversee multiple ESXi hosts and virtual machines from just one console.
+It makes available functions like:

 22. What is vSAN (Virtual SAN)?